Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "I would have found that insulting myself,"

 "Are you kidding?" he turned towards the bathroom door and raised his voice.
-“Yo, Horse!”
+"Yo, Horse!"

 A muffled *"Yuh?"* drifted through the door.